Call-Me-Doc/origins_lore_/Characters/Mythos/The_Unbeliever_.md

 Origin: War God

 Traits:
+ // The_Unbeliever_ is known to be an epithet, their true name lost to time to all but perhaps themselves.

  // Knows who [[The Barrel Admirer]] is

  // A very old god of war that revels in bloodshed, basically a genocidal maniac that only likes murder, torture, and food.